Neutron Stars in Scalar Torsion Theories with Nonminimal Coupling: Static and spherically symmetric background

-all components of the spin connection associated with this tetrad are null and the antisymmetric field equation (\ref{eq_spiFEQ}) is satisfied.
-So substituting the tetrad (\ref{eq_tetrad_static}) and the vanishing spin connection or the diagonal tetrad (\ref{eq_diag_tet}) with their associated spin connections (\ref{eq_spin}) to calculate the torsion scalar (\ref{eq_tor_scalar}) or the boundary term in (\ref{eq_boundary}) will lead to the same result
+All components of the spin connection associated with this tetrad are null, satisfying the antisymmetric field equation \eqref{eq_spiFEQ}.
+Therefore, substituting the tetrad \eqref{eq_tetrad_static} and the vanishing spin connection, or the diagonal tetrad \eqref{eq_diag_tet} with their associated spin connections \eqref{eq_spin} to calculate the torsion scalar \eqref{eq_tor_scalar} or the boundary term in \eqref{eq_boundary}, will lead to the same result: